Gp Capt (Ret’d) BRIAN HOSKINS – President

 Paul Fitzgerald Bsc DipEd FiDiagEng – Communications Officer

-After completing a motor apprenticeship, Paul Fitzgerald joined the RAF in 1975 and completed his first tour with the USNAWF at RAF St.Mawgan, Cornwall.
-A posting with the Harrier Force as MT Controller and airfield crash recovery followed in 1978 at RAF Gutersloh, Germany.
-Paul then Joined the team in 1981 at RAF Kemble and moved with the team to RAF Scampton as the qualified Hercules load specialist until Paul left the RAF at the end of 1988.
+After completing a motor apprenticeship, Paul joined the RAF in 1975 and completed his first tour with the USNAWF at RAF St.Mawgan, Cornwall.
+In 1978 a posting followed with the Harrier Force at RAF Gutersloh, Germany, here Paul served as MT Controller and airfield crash recovery.
+Paul then Joined the Red Arrows team in 1981 at RAF Kemble and moved with the team to RAF Scampton in 1975.
+He served the team as the qualified Hercules load specialist until he left the RAF at the end of 1988.

 Paul is married and has one son.
 His wife Angie, rose through the ranks to Warrant Officer.
 Paul had a second career in education, he taught Computing and History in several top Independent Schools in Scotland.
 He concluded the Head Teachers course in 2010 and retired in 2014 as Director of IT.
 Paul, not wishing to stay idle, started a vending business in 2014 and now deals with over 300 companies and to maintain his QTS qualification, he teaches part-time to ASN pupils.